Hands with pain points affected by arthritis

 Fear of progression and immobilitiy

 I believe I read somewhere that it is a possibility that your hand can close completely with psoriatic arthritis.
 That truly scares me thinking that it could happen.
-There was a time when I was caring for a woman that had a massive stroke.
+There was a time when I was caring for a woman who had a massive stroke.

 One of her hands was completely closed.
-It was her dominant hand so someone had to feed her.
+It was her dominant hand, so someone had to feed her.
 That was part of my job.
-I am not saying this trying to scare anyone.
+I am not saying this, trying to scare anyone.
 We all know that psoriatic arthritis can and does affect our joints.
 It can and will affect your hands.

 Talk to your doctor about finger pain